Rubén Sierra: MLB career

-In Game 4 of the 2004 American League Division Series, with the Yankees down to the Minnesota Twins 5–2, Sierra hit a 3-run home run to tie the game at 5–5 off of reliever Juan Rincón.
+In Game 4 of the 2004 American League Division Series, with the Yankees down to the Minnesota Twins 5–2, Sierra hit a three-run home run to tie the game at 5–5 off of reliever Juan Rincón.
 His clutch home run helped the Yankees rally to win the game and the series.
 However, he was the final out of Game 7 of the 2004 American League Championship Series, hitting a ground ball to Pokey Reese, which secured the dramatic comeback victory of the Boston Red Sox.
 Sierra had an injury-plagued 2005 season and was let go by the Yankees after hitting just 4 home runs in 61 games.
 In 2006, Sierra signed a minor league contract with the Minnesota Twins, but was released on July 10.
 In August, Sierra was offered a chance to sign on with the New York Mets for the September run and playoffs.
-However, due to family issues (illness to his mother), he opted not to play again in 2006.
+However, due to an illness to his mother, he opted not to play again in 2006.

 In January 2007, Sierra signed a minor league contract with the Mets, who invited him to spring training.
 However, on March 20, he requested and was granted his release by the team after being reassigned the previous Thursday.